 Basements and Crawlspaces

 We have very few basements here in Southern California, and we rarely see an outlet installed in a crawlspace.
-But if there is an outlet to be found under the house, it s should have GFCI protect, as that was introduced in 1990.
+If there’s an outlet under the house, even if it’s rare, it should have GFCI protection.
+This has been the rule since 1990.
+Crawlspaces can be damp, which makes them risky.

 Wet Bars and other sinks